-Since the early 2000’s the blogger space has become a fiercely competitive place, to make it as a blogger today you can’t just be a good writer, you need a lot more besides writing skills, you need to be as tenacious as you possibly can possibly.
+Since the early 2000s the blogger space has become a fiercely competitive place, to make it as a blogger today you can’t just be a good writer.
+You need a lot more besides writing skills, you need to be as tenacious as you possibly can.
 From our experience over the years, here are the six key areas that likely determine your success as a blogger or not.

 You need to make a living

 If you’re ever planning to make it long term as a blogger you’re going to need to develop multiple income streams to support yourself.
 Now there’s AdSense, Affiliate and many others standard channels, in the long term being part of these makes sense as you build your traffic and if you want to find out more on these and others areas of monetisation here’s a good piece on how to make money writing a blog.

 Initially one of the biggest areas where you can make income in is influencer marketing (IM).
 IM is where a company will either sponsor your content to appear alongside it or sponsor you to write a piece in your niche area.
 It’s a fast-growing area of the advertising industry and definitely a good place to be in terms of profitability as you begin to grow your blog.